 If the second dose of COVID-19 vaccine is overdue (i.e. past the recommended interval),

 The Australian Technical Advisory Group on Immunisation (ATAGI) have advised that it should be given as soon as possible and no further doses are required.
 The second dose will be effective regardless of how late it is given.

 As with any other vaccines, vaccination should be deferred if the recipient is acutely unwell.
 This is a general precaution for all vaccines and will avoid potential misattribution of symptoms from the acute illness as being due to the vaccine or vice-versa.

-NSW Health have issued a special License to supply by wholesale certain restricted substances in relation to the COVID-19 vaccine.
+License to supply by wholesale certain restricted substances in relation to the COVID-19 vaccine.
 This allows an authorized person who has been supplied the COVID-19 vaccine (under the Commonwealth Department of Health COVID-19 Vaccine program) to supply that vaccine to another authorized person operating at another COVID-19 vaccination provider (under the Commonwealth Department of Health COVID-19 vaccine program).
 You must alert the Commonwealth, keep records as required in the license, maintain cold chain and it must be supplied only to a site approved by the Commonwealth.
 These provisions apply only to COVID-19 vaccines.